sidshetty01/FinSecureAnon/Results/README.md

 ## Results of Testing Conducted on PII Detection and Anonymization Model -
 This Folder contains both Test Results -
 1. Results of Testing conducted on Real Financial Document - Bank of America Audit and Vendor Invoices
-2. Results of Testing conducted on Synthetic Templates
+2. Results of Testing conducted on Synthetic Templates - Audit Reports, Compliance Reports, Transaction Reports, Tax Reports, Invoices, etc.